Gitsamshi/Nli-image-caption/README.md

 If you find this repo helpful, please consider citing:

 ```
-@inproceedings{huang2019attention,
-  title={Attention on Attention for Image Captioning},
-  author={Huang, Lun and Wang, Wenmin and Chen, Jie and Wei, Xiao-Yong},
-  booktitle={International Conference on Computer Vision},
-  year={2019}
-}

 ```

 ## Acknowledgements

-This repository is based on [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch), and you may refer to it for more details about the code.
+This repository is based on [AoANet](https://github.com/husthuaan/AoANet), and you may refer to it for more details about the code.